openyurtio/openyurt/README.md

 - **Node resource manager**: It manages local node resources of OpenYurt cluster in a unified manner.
   It currently manages LVM, QuotaPath and Pmem Memory.
   Please refer to [node-resource-manager](https://github.com/openyurtio/node-resource-manager) for more details.
+- **Yurt-edgex-manager**: It manages EdgeX Foundry lifecycle(including deploy, delete, update) in OpenYurt cluster.
+  Please refer to [yurt-edgex-manager](https://github.com/openyurtio/yurt-edgex-manager) for more details.
+- **Yurt-device-controller**: Leverage existing edge computing platforms, like EdgeX Foundry, and uses Kubernetes custom resources to manage edge devices.
+  Please refer to [yurt-device-controller](https://github.com/openyurtio/yurt-device-controller) for more details.

 ## Before you begin